Vietnam.vn - Nền tảng quảng bá Việt Nam

 Unlike traditional synthetic plastics that cause micro-pollution and release toxic substances such as BPA and phthalates, the new material is completely biodegradable and can be easily customized for a variety of uses such as packaging, textiles, construction materials, green electronics and batteries.

-“This biosynthesis process is like training a team of disciplined bacteria,” Saadi said.
+“This biosynthesis process is like training a team of disciplined bacteria,” Saadi likens.
 “We guide them in a certain direction, and from there we create a product with the desired properties.”

-In medicine, this material can be used to make stents (blood vessel supports) or implants inside the body, which can stretch and change shape according to temperature or biological conditions, helping to minimize invasiveness and increase treatment effectiveness.
+In medicine, this material can be used to make stents (blood vessel supports) or implantable devices inside the body, which have the ability to expand and change shape according to temperature or biological conditions, helping to minimize invasiveness and increase treatment effectiveness.

 They also hold promise for applications in bendable electronics, smart sensors, and self-deploying structures in space.